3 ETFs I want to buy in 2021

 - Vanguard Total Stock Market Index Fund (VTI)

-VYM has done well for me overall for the last decade, as has individual U.S. stocks such as Microsoft, Johnson & Johnson, and Procter & Gamble to name a few, but with 2020 market calamity, VYM didn’t perform nor rebound nearly as well as the U.S. total market.
+VYM has done well for me overall for the last decade, as has individual U.S. stocks such as Johnson & Johnson, and Procter & Gamble to name a few, but with 2020 market calamity, VYM didn’t perform nor rebound nearly as well as the U.S. total market.

 Image courtesy of Vanguard.